PlaidCloud/website/content/en/docs/tasks/manage-daemon/update-daemon-set.md

 * `OnDelete`: With `OnDelete` update strategy, after you update a DaemonSet template, new DaemonSet pods will *only* be created when you manually delete old DaemonSet pods.
-This is the same behavior of DaemonSet in Kubernetes version 1.5 or before.
+This is the same behavior of DaemonSet in PlaidCloud version 1.5 or before.
 * `RollingUpdate`: This is the default update strategy.
   With `RollingUpdate` update strategy, after you update a